trustgraph-ai/trustgraph/docs/tech-specs/query-time-explainability.md

 1. Query for containing subgraph: `?subgraph tg:contains <<s p o>>`
 2. Follow `prov:wasDerivedFrom` chain to root document
 3. Each step in chain: chunk → page → document

+### Source References in the Response

+GraphRAG performs this walk on every query to enrich the synthesis prompt with document metadata.
+The same walk also produces structured `sources` entries (`uri` plus `title` from `dc:title`/`rdfs:label`), deduplicated and sorted by URI, attached to the final response message (`end_of_session=True`) at no additional query cost.
+Clients can display citations without re-running the traversal against the knowledge graph.

 ### Cassandra Quoted Triple Support